Risk Identification and Management Basics Training Course

 Governance, Risk Management & Compliance (GRC) Fundamentals

-21 HoursCourse goal:
+21 HoursCourse Goal:

 Overview:

-- GRC Basic terms and definitions
+- Basic terms and definitions in GRC

-- Principles of GRC
+- Principles governing GRC

-- Core components, practices and activities
+- Core components, practices, and activities of GRC

-- Relationship of GRC to other disciplines
+- The relationship between GRC and other disciplines

 Integrated Risk & Corporate Governance